 What we do know is that:

-- Selling CBD products processed outside of the UK is legal in the UK, providing they contain no controlled substances such as THC or CBN and are derived from hemp.
+- Selling CBD products processed outside of the UK is legal in the UK, providing they contain no controlled substances such as THC or CBN and are derived from approved strains of hemp.

 - THC remains illegal for general sale in the UK.
 The maximum legal limit in England is 1mg per container (regardless of how much product is within), which effectively means a non-detectable amount for most products.

 - Medicinal cannabis (containing THC) has been legalised for prescription in the UK for special cases.

 - CBN is also considered to be a controlled substance and is illegal in the UK.

 - The Misuse of Drugs Act (MODa) makes no distinction between hemp, cannabis or marijuana.

 - Brands selling ingestible CBD products in the UK must have submitted a Novel Food Application by March 2021 (more on this below).

 - CBD is still an unregulated market in the UK (more on this below).

 The Food Standards Agency set a deadline for all UK CBD companies selling products for consumption to submit a Novel Food Application by the 31st March 2021.
 This does not apply to topical products like our CBD Balm, which have to comply with stringent cosmetics regulations.

 But what does a submitting Novel Food Application entail?
 What does this mean for CBD products?